-Amar is an active member of the South Asian Bar Association where he has served as President, President-Elect, Treasurer, and Secretary.
+Amar is an active member of the South Asian Bar Association of Houston where he served as President, President-Elect, Treasurer, and Secretary.
 In 2017, he served on the National Convention Award Committee and the National Convention CLE Programming Committee.
 Amar is also a member of the Texas Bar College, Texas Trial Lawyers Association, Houston Trial Lawyers Association, American Bar Association, Houston Bar Association, and the State Bar of Texas Asian Pacific Interest Section.
 He is also a fellow of the Texas Bar Foundation.

 Amar is a graduate of Loyola Law School and is licensed to practice in both Texas and California.
 He received his Bachelor of Science from Houston Baptist University in 2000.
 Before joining Berg Plummer Johnson & Raval, LLP in 2017, Amar was a partner at Plummer | Raval.
 Before that, Amar began his career in Houston with Plummer & Associates in 2004.

-- Link to panel oral argument:
+- Link to panel oral argument by Mr. Raval:

-- Link to panel oral argument:
+- Link to panel oral argument by Mr. Raval:

 - 2017, represented claimant in confidential arbitration between former husband and wife over post-divorce asset distribution.
 Settled favorably on eve of hearing.